 Xers are no strangers to war.
 As they were coming of age, defining wars were taking place all around the world.

 Before we dig in, I want to share my history with video games.
 I’m not even what they call a “gamer,” but gaming has been with me my whole life.
 It started when I was just four years old and my dad came home with a new game from Sears.
 Do you remember Pong?
 It was just a simple tennis/ping-pong game with white line bars batting a square ball back and forth, but it was magical to me.
-You could play it on an old B&W television, because there was absolutely no color involved at all.
+You could play it on an old B&W television because there was absolutely no color involved at all.
 It was riveting.

 That’s when the story of this pop culture war begins.
 Nintendo was the only video game company to survive the crash, so they were the only ones around to re-build the industry, doing their best to prevent similar catastrophes in the future.
 They developed Super Mario Brothers on their new NES gaming system.
-It seemed like everything they touched turned to gold and they were beloved by gamers all over the world.
+It seemed like everything they touched turned to gold, and they were loved by gamers all over the world.
 Of course, they also had a monopoly on the market—setting high prices, keeping quantities low, and making everyone play by their rules.
 Many in the industry were rooting for someone to knock the giant down a few rungs…

-… then along came Sega (the hero of the story) who up until that point had been making all the wrong moves, facing bad luck at every turn.
-But their luck changed when they captured lightning in a bottle with the right CEO, the right marketing tools (Sonic, anyone?) and the right game plan to fight the giant.
+… then along came Sega (the hero of the story), who up until that point had been making all the wrong moves, facing bad luck at every turn.
+But their luck changed when they captured lightning in a bottle with the right CEO, the right marketing tools (Sonic, anyone?), and the right game plan to fight the giant.

 The great thing about video games is that they’re a playing field where kids rule the day.
-You could never beat your dad in a pick-up basketball game, and your mom always won the argument…but you could always smash them up pretty good in a game of Rampage.
-All this game playing in my past has now allowed me to stay “in the game” when playing my kids on Wii today…I’m actually quite the competitor at New Super Mario Brothers and can hold my own at Madden 16.
+You could never beat your dad in a pick-up basketball game, and your mom always won the argument, but you could always smash them up pretty good in a game of Rampage.
+All this game playing in my past has now allowed me to stay “in the game” when playing my kids on the Wii today.
+I’m actually quite the competitor at New Super Mario Bros and can hold my own at Madden 16.

 With the great console war behind us, video games have become a unifying tool, especially with these newer systems that bring families together.
-If you peered in our living room window over this upcoming break, you’d see our whole family rocking out to “Just Dance” or working out to “Wii Fit.”
-Growing up, video games were the dividing line between the generations…today they bring Xer/Millennial parents closer to their kids.
+If you peered through our living room window over this upcoming break, you’d see our whole family rocking out to Just Dance or working out to Wii Fit.
+Growing up, video games were the dividing line between the generations, but today they bring Xer/Millennial parents closer to their kids.

 What are some of your stories growing up with video games?
 Are there any games you’ll be cozying up to with your family this holiday season?